 “The regents has not demonstrated that the public interest in permitting the regents the opportunity to make investments with Sequoia and Kleiner Perkins ‘clearly outweighs’ the public interest in public review of communications between public pension funds and investment vehicles,” Grillo said in the provisional ruling disclosed Oct.
 23.

-Kleiner, which provided startup financing to Amazon.com and Google Inc. (GOOG), and Sequoia, which backed Apple Inc. (AAPL) and Yahoo!
-Inc. (YHOO), haven’t provided individual fund performance information to the university since 2004, Grillo said.
+Kleiner, which provided startup financing to Amazon.com and Google Inc. (GOOG:US), and Sequoia, which backed Apple Inc. (AAPL:US) and Yahoo!
+Inc. (YHOO:US), haven’t provided individual fund performance information to the university since 2004, Grillo said.